 We first review your stage one application against the eligibility criteria.
-If eligible, we will then assess it against the merit criteria.
+If eligible, we will then assess it against the assessment criteria.

-We refer your application to the CRC Advisory Committee, an independent committee of experts that reports to Innovation and Science Australia, an independent statutory board.
-You can find details on the current composition of Innovation and Science Australia and its committees including the Cooperative Research Centres Advisory Committee on industry.gov.au.
-The committee may also seek additional advice from independent technical experts, including from Industry Growth Centres.
+We refer your application to the CRC Advisory Committee, an independent and diverse committee of experts reporting to Innovation and Science Australia, an independent statutory board.
+You can find details on the current composition of Innovation and Science Australia and its committees including the CRC Advisory Committee on industry.gov.au.
+The committee may also seek additional advice from independent technical experts, including relevant Commonwealth departments, agencies and Industry Growth Centres.

-The committee will assess your stage one application against the merit criteria and compare it to other eligible applications in a funding round before recommending which applicants to invite to submit a stage two application.
-The Minister will invite all successful stage one applicants to submit a stage two application and attend an interview with the CRC Advisory Committee.
+The committee will assess your stage one application against the assessment criteria and compare it to other eligible applications in a funding round before recommending to the Minister which applicants to invite to submit a stage two application.
+The Minister will invite the most meritorious stage one applicants to submit a stage two application and attend an interview with the CRC Advisory Committee.